KanzaFatima/Building-Intution-for-DNS/README.md

 <p>
 </p>
 <p>
-You can also observe Root Hint.
+You can also observe Root Hints.